ADS-thesis-CITO/CITO-thesis/Classification Tom/Scripts/README.md

 The scripts in this folder are concerned with retrieving and cleaning the data before classification.
 This folder should contain the following scripts:
 * 'extract_all_numbers.py' - A script to extract and save all individual numbers from given answers.
-* 'create_grids.py' (missing) - A script which creates a grid visualisation of (un)identifiable numbers.
+* 'create_grids.py' - A script which creates a grid visualisation of (un)identifiable numbers.

 ## Modelling
 The scripts in this folder create all models used for classification.